adampaulsackfield/nc-news-sql/README.md

 - `prepare` - sets up husky, used for testing prior to commits

-- `seed:prod` - used for seeding the production database

 - `start` - uses node to start the application